macarc/PipeScore/CONTRIBUTING.md

 - `npx tsc` -- type check
 - `npm run lint` -- formatting & lint

-with no errors / warnings (within reason - the linter has a lot of false positives, unfortunately).
+    note that you can generally ignore most eslint warnings (there's a lot of false positives).
+    Don't ignore warnings from biome.
+- `npm run test` -- tests should all pass

 Apart from that, there's not much to say.
 Read the README in `src/PipeScore` for a basic overview of the structure if you want.